 A dye (contrast agent) may be injected into your blood stream.
 The dye contains gadolinium, which has magnetic properties.
 It circulates through the blood stream and is absorbed in certain tissues, which then stand out on the scan.

-What does a MR spectroscopy show?
+What does a Functional MRI show?

 Functional MRI gives detailed pictures of brain activity.
 It is used to determine precisely which part of the brain is handling critical functions such as thought, speech, vision, movement and sensation.
 It can also show the effects of stroke, trauma or Alzheimer's on brain function.